 Admitted assets, if the buyer-lessor is a related party, or either admitted or nonadmitted assets if the buyer-lessor is not a related party.
 For purposes of this paragraph, related parties include those identified in SSAP No. 25 and entities created for the purpose of buying and leasing nonadmitted assets for the reporting entity and/or its affiliates.

-When cash or assets received by the seller have restrictions as to the use of the cash or sale of the assets, the cash and assets received are not considered available to meet policyholder obligations and are nonadmitted in accordance with SSAP No. 4—Assets and Nonadmitted Assets.
+When cash or assets received by the seller cannot be accessed until the end of the contract and/or such cash or assets will be lost in whole or in part if the seller terminates the contract, and the cash or assets do not meet the definition of admitted assets.
+The restricted cash and assets received are not considered available to meet policyholder obligations and are nonadmitted.
 Such transactions do not meet the definition of a sale for sale-leaseback accounting and shall be recorded as a financing arrangement as described in paragraph 39.

 We believe the above edits support the goal of the proposed changes to SSAP No. 22 and make it clear that there is no intent to open or change other guidance regarding assets pledged as collateral found in SSAP No. 4. and INT-01-31.